Aerial refueling: Falklands War

 During the Falklands War, aerial refueling played a vital role in all of the successful Argentine attacks against the Royal Navy.
 The Argentine Air Force had only two KC-130H Hercules available and they were used to refuel both Air Force and Navy A-4 Skyhawks and Navy Super Etendards in their Exocet strikes.
 The Hercules on several occasions approached the islands (where the Sea Harriers were in patrol) to search and guide the A-4s in their returning flights.
 On one of those flights (callsign Jaguar) one of the KC-130s went to rescue a damaged A-4 and delivered 39000 lb of fuel while carrying it to its airfield at San Julian.
 However, the Mirage IIIs and Daggers lack of air refueling capability prevented them from achieving better results.
 The Mirages were unable to reach the islands with a strike payload, and the Daggers could do so only for a five-minute strike flight.

 On the British side, air refueling was carried out by the Handley Page Victor K.2 and, after the Argentine surrender, by modified C-130 Hercules tankers.
 These aircraft aided deployments from the UK to the Ascension Island staging post in the Atlantic and further deployments south of bomber, transport and maritime patrol aircraft.
 The most famous refueling missions were the 8,000 nmi (15,000 km) "Operation Black Buck" sorties which used 14 Victor tankers to allow an Avro Vulcan bomber (with a flying reserve bomber) to attack the Argentine-captured airfield at Port Stanley on the Falkland Islands.
 With all the aircraft flying from Ascension, the tankers themselves needed refueling.
-The raids were the longest-range bombing raids in history until surpassed by the Boeing B-52s flying from the States to bomb Iraq in the 1991 Gulf War and later B-2 flights.
+The raids were the longest-range bombing raids in history until surpassed by the Boeing B-52s flying from the continental USA to bomb Iraq in the 1991 Gulf War and later B-2 flights.